Khas195/Breznik/Process/process-journals/process-journal-TungCao.md

 ![](./process-journal-TungCaoImages/characterRef.png)

 Of course the character is assigned in the editor.
-This kind of sepration create special oppotunities in the future where we can switch the character ref at any point in the game and it would still works.
+This kind of sepration creates special oppotunities in the future where we can switch the character ref at any point in the game and it would still works.
 This is a saying I've been telling my group "you guys are always one drag away from playing anything character in the game".
 Which was true, since we have this:

 ![](./process-journal-TungCaoImages/crabboWalk0.gif)
 ![](./process-journal-TungCaoImages/playAsChicken.gif)

-To be honest, though, at the time that I made this speration.
+To be honest, though, at the time that I made this seperation.
 I didn't even thinkg that this was possible.
 As you can see, the footage above is way later in the project.

 #### The Behaviors
 The behaviors are the decisions that the AI made in the game.
 For example, whether he should continue to chase a target or should he return to patroling.

 To achieve these behaviors in game.
-I choosed to follow Unity's Pluggable AI for a couple of reasons.
+I choosed to follow [Unity's Pluggable AI](https://www.youtube.com/watch?v=cHUXh5biQMg&list=PLX2vGYjWbI0ROSj_B0_eir_VkHrEkd4pi) for a couple of reasons.

 One of them is because it is pluggable.
-Hmm, to further explain this, I have to show the end result first.
-So in the game, the Ai can do the 2 following things: He can make decisions and he can do actions.
+In the game, the Ai can do the 2 following things: He can make decisions and he can do actions.

 The amount of actions that he can do depends on his current state.
 With each decision, he can change into a different state or stay in his current state.